giacomov/arxiv-sanity-bot/README.md

 3. selects papers above a threshold
 4. sends them to ChatGPT for summarization using the [OpenAI API](https://platform.openai.com/docs/introduction)
 5. Extract the first image of the paper
-6. posts the results to [Twitter](https://twitter.com/arxivsanitybot) using [tweepy](https://www.tweepy.org/)
+6. posts the results to [X/Twitter](https://twitter.com/arxivsanitybot) using [tweepy](https://www.tweepy.org/)

 Clicking on the shortened URL in the tweet takes you to the arxiv page.

-If you don't use Twitter, you can also find the same tweets posted on [LinkedIn](https://www.linkedin.com/company/arxiv-sanity-bot/)

 ## How it works

 The code runs periodically as a [Github action](https://github.com/giacomov/arxiv-sanity-bot/blob/main/.github/workflows/run-arxiv-sanity-bot.yml) (so it runs on free compute here on Github).
 It fetches the last papers from [arxiv](https://arxiv.org), parses all the papers contained there extracting title, abstract and arxiv number, then sends the arxiv numbers to Altmetrics to collect the Altmetric score.
 After putting everything together in a pandas DataFrame, it sorts it by score, then sends the first results to ChatGPT for summarization using the OpenAI API.
 It then extracts the first image of the paper (if it exists).
-Each result is concatenated with a shortened version of its Arxiv link and then posted on Twitter, with the first image of the paper attached.
+Each result is concatenated with a shortened version of its Arxiv link and then posted on X/Twitter, with the first image of the paper attached.

 ### Notes